Ennea/wishing-well/README.md

 - [Nuitka](https://github.com/Nuitka/Nuitka) - [License](3rd-party-licenses/LICENSE_Nuitka)

 ---
-Wishing Well is not affiliated with miHoYo.
-Genshin Impact is a trademark of miHoYo.
+Wishing Well is not affiliated with HoYoverse.
+Genshin Impact is a trademark of HoYoverse.